Remuneration

 Board of directors

 Fees and other remuneration to the members of the board of directors, including the chairman, are resolved by the shareholders’ meeting.
-At the annual shareholders’ meeting held on 16 May 2024 it was resolved, in accordance with the nomination committee’s proposal, that board remuneration shall be paid with unchanged SEK 600,000 to the Chairman of the Board and SEK 300,000 to each of the other board members who are not employed by the company.
-It was resolved that a member of the board who performs work for the company outside the scope of the board work may also receive remuneration on market terms for such work performed.
-Further, it was resolved that compensation for work in board committees shall be paid by unchanged SEK 75,000 to the chairman of the audit committee, SEK 50,000 to the chairman of the remuneration committee and SEK 25,000 to each of the directors of the remuneration committee or the audit committee for work performed in these committees.
-It was also resolved that the fees payable to the auditor shall be in accordance with approved invoices within the scope of the tender.
+At the annual shareholders’ meeting held on 20 May 2026 it was resolved, in accordance with the nomination committee’s proposal, that board remuneration shall be paid with unchanged SEK 600,000 to the Chairman of the Board and SEK 300,000 to each of the other board members who are not employed by the company.
+A member of the Board who performs work for the company outside the scope of the Board work may also receive remuneration on market terms for such work.
+Furthermore, it was resolved that compensation for work in Board committees shall be paid with unchanged SEK 75,000 to the Chairman of the Audit Committee, SEK 50,000 to the Chairman of the Remuneration Committee and SEK 25,000 to each of the members of the Remuneration Committee and the Audit Committee for work performed in these committees.
+It was also resolved that remuneration to the auditor shall be paid in accordance with approved invoices.

 CEO and Group management

-The table below presents an overview of remuneration to the CEO and other members of executive management for the 2023 financial year.
-Please see note no.8 in the Annual Report for more details.
+The table below presents an overview of remuneration to the CEO and other members of executive management.
+Please see note note 7 in the Annual Report for more details.

 Salaries